Steve6546/Wallpapers/docs/modules/usage/llms/llms.md

 - `LLM_RETRY_MAX_WAIT` (Default of 30 seconds)
 - `LLM_RETRY_MULTIPLIER` (Default of 2)

-If you are running OpenHands in development mode, you can also set these options in the `config.toml` file:
+If you are running AZM AI in development mode, you can also set these options in the `config.toml` file:

 ```toml
 [llm]